evosec/metabase-firebird-driver/README.md

 * Create the `plugins` directory if it doesn't already exist.
 By default that directory is next to the metabase.jar file, but you can specify a different directory by setting the environment varianble `MB_PLUGINS_DIR`.
 * Just drop the `firebird.metabase-driver.jar` in the plugins directory.
 On startup, metabase will load the plugin and the driver should be available.

+## Authentication issues when using Legacy_Auth

+The latest releases are built with version 4.x of Jaybird (the Firebird JDBC driver), [which no longer supports Legacy_Auth](https://www.firebirdsql.org/file/documentation/drivers_documentation/java/4.0.0/release_notes.html#removed-legacy_auth-from-default-authentication-plugins).

+If you have problems accessing your database ([#14](https://github.com/evosec/metabase-firebird-driver/issues/14)) you can use the release artifact `firebird.metabase-driver_jaybird-3.jar` which is built with Jaybird 3.x.

 ## Building from source:

 For a detailed description, take a look at the [official documentation](https://github.com/metabase/metabase/wiki/Writing-A-Driver).